Registration

 PAC Exam

 To possess a valid Restricted Material Permit, each entity must have a certified private applicator or a certified commercial applicator on file with our office.
 This person is responsible for supervising the use and possession of the restricted materials.
 To become a certified private applicator, you must pass the Private Applicator Certificate (PAC) exam.
 There is no fee for taking this exam.
-Certificates expire on a three year renewal cycle dependent upon the first letter of the last name of the individual.
-Exams may be renewed with re-testing or continuing education.
+Certificates expire on a three-year renewal cycle dependent upon the first letter of the last name of the individual.
+PACs may be renewed with re-testing or continuing education.

 Miscellaneous Links